top of page

 Which forms and amounts of nutrients should a prenatal vitamin have?

 A good prenatal should, to start with, contain the basic nutrients in good forms and amounts.
-Two things to keep in mind are that you do not need to get 100% percent of every nutrient from your prenatal as you will get some from food.
-Also, make sure to check the serving size on the package so you know how many pills you have to take to get the listed amounts.
+Two things to keep in mind are that you will not get 100% percent of every nutrient from your prenatal, because things such as calcium and magnesium are just too bulky to include the full amounts needed in good forms, without making the serving twelve pills per day.
+Make sure to check the serving size on the package so you know how many pills you have to take to get the listed amounts.
 For example, one bottle may have a serving size of five pills and another a serving of two pills.
-Remember to always take your prenatal vitamin with a full glass of water and some food.

 1. Vitamin A

-1. Look for products that contain a combination of preformed vitamin A (retinol) and carotenoids or just vitamin A (retinol).
-Some people do not convert carotenoids like beta carotene into vitamin A very well, so a combination of both or just vitamin A will ensure that you are getting enough.
+1. Look for products that contain a combination of preformed vitamin A (retinol) and carotenoids.
+Some people have a genetic condition where they do not convert carotenoids like beta carotene into vitamin A very well, so a combination of both will ensure that you are getting enough.

 2. B1 (Thiamine)